Bleeding Gums Columbia, SC

 Have you noticed bleeding gums when you floss or brush your teeth?
 Are you concerned about sore gums?

 Bleeding gums are one of the most common signs of gum disease.
 Gum pain, sore gums, and bleeding gums are often present in patients who have gingivitis, an early stage of gum disease.
 Your dentist in Columbia, SC treats bleeding gums, gum disease, and gingivitis with periodontal therapy.
-Dr. Trinkner and Dr. Keefer have seen many patients with this common dental health issue.
+Dr. Trinkner and Dr. Keefer help many patients with this common dental health issue every day.

 What Causes Bleeding Gums?

 Bleeding gums may be a sign of gingivitis, an early stage of gum disease.
 Plaque forms on the surface of teeth and gums.
-If plaque is not entirely removed through regular brushing and dental cleanings, it can harden into tartar.
+If regular brushing and dental cleanings do not remove enough plaque, it can harden into tartar.
 Excess tartar buildup contributes to increased bleeding and can ultimately lead to an advanced form of gum disease called periodontitis.

-It may also be that bleeding gums are caused by aggressive flossing, tooth brushing, or using a toothbrush with too firm of bristles.
+Aggressive flossing, tooth brushing, or using a toothbrush with too firm of bristles can also cause bleeding gums.
 Pregnant women often experience bleeding gums as a result of hormonal changes in the body.

 If you have bleeding gums, it is important that you contact our office as soon as possible to schedule an appointment for a periodontal screening.